7 Types of Thermometers and to what Degree You Should Trust Them

 1. Forehead strips

 Ahh…the allure of not having to wake your baby up to know their temperature.
-Sounds nice right?
-And it might even give you some peace of mind.
+Sounds nice, right?
+And it might even offer you some peace of mind.
 But is that peace of mind false?
 Probably.
-There aren’t many studies on the use of strip thermometers but most recognize the accuracy of detecting fever at around 35-50 percent.
+There aren’t many studies on the use of strip thermometers but most recognize the accuracy of detecting fever at around 35 to 50 percent.
 What does that mean?
 If you don’t want to touch your child and wake them up to see if they have a fever, just flip a coin…Heads=fever, Tails=no fever.